 10 Things to Do in Tokyo in Winter

-During the winter period, the Japanese capital dresses in white and offers many attractions to visit.
-Get your coat ready, because here are some of the best things to do during your visit.
+During the winter period, the Japanese capital dresses up in white and offers many attractions to see.

 Temperatures drop substantially during the winter in Tokyo.
-Many of Tokyo's main attractions change focus, but that doesn't make the Japanese capital any less interesting for visitors.
-On the contrary, touring in snow and ice and making the most of the winter activities on offer can be one of the best experiences of your trip.
+Travelling through the snow and ice and making the most of the winter activities on offer can be one of the best experiences of your trip.

-From visiting Mount Fuji to seeing the city from the heights of the Radium Tower, from fine dining to celebrations to ward off bad luck, Tokyo has plenty to see and do.
+From visiting Mount Fuji to gazing down on the city from the heights of the Radium Tower, from fine dining to celebrations to ward off bad luck.
+Get your coat ready, because here are the best plans for your visit.

 1. Discover the best version of Mount Fuji

-If you're up for it, there's also the Fujiten Snow resort at the foot of the mountain , with its seven ski slopes of varying difficulty levels where you can enjoy winter sports.
+- At the foot of the mountain is the Fujiten Snow resort , with its seven ski slopes of varying difficulty levels where you can practice winter sports.

 2. Soak in the volcanic hot springs

-As you will see, there are many different types and styles, and some also include sauna and jacuzzi, but the tributaries of all have a natural origin in volcanic vents, even if they are located on islands or in inhospitable terrain.
+As you will see, there are many different types and styles, and some also include sauna and jacuzzi, but the tributaries of all have a natural origin in the volcanic nappes, even if they are located on islands or in inhospitable terrain.

 3. Visit the medieval village of Shirakawa-go on a tour from Tokyo

-The medieval village of Shirakawa-go is famous for its typical houses and its Gassho-zukuri style buildings , a type of architecture that consists of building sloping roofs to prevent snow accumulation, as rainfall is abundant in the mountainous region of Gifu.
+The medieval village of Shirakawa-go is famous for its typical houses and Gassho-zukuri-style buildings , a type of architecture that involves building sloping roofs to prevent snow accumulation, as rainfall is abundant in the mountainous region of Gifu.

 A two-day trip from Tokyo will also take you to the Tateyama Kurobe route, which is known for its 20-metre snow walls in winter, on a winding route that leaves only the bulldozer-cleared road in sight.